Trying to decide if you should create a customer incentive program? The real question you should ponder is “what can an incentive program do for you?”

 - customers seeing that they can save money

 - customers feeling that a brand truly understands and cares about them

 - a program that is easy to access and use

 While these factors should be considered, it should be noted that the reward itself is still important.
 After all, the reward is what will help the customers decide to enroll for the incentive or loyalty program in the first place.

 Your reward program needs to give real rewards that customers can actually benefit from.

 - To be motivated to participate, customers need to see the value that being part of your rewards program brings them, and how it saves them money.
-So pick rewards that they will want to earn!
+So, pick great incentives that they will want to earn!

 - Also, tying the reward back to your company (such as by offering discounts, credits, and free products) will give your customers even more incentive to purchase from you.

 Different customers will be drawn by different incentives, financial rewards, or a focus on their own personal needs.

 - Just be sure to know your audience and offer rewards that they see as valuable.